hengtan/ecommerce-microservices-observability-platform/README.en.md

 ## 👩‍💻 Developed by

-**Isabela** – A passionate .NET developer focused on clean code, scalable architecture, and real observability.
+**hengtan** – A passionate .NET developer focused on clean code, scalable architecture, and real observability.
 💻🚀 *Let’s build systems that scale and shine.*

 ---